McKesson Corporation: Former divisions

-McKesson operated the Mosswood Wine Company from 1978 until 1987, when the division was sold to maintain their focus on pharmaceuticals.
+McKesson operated the Mosswood Wine Company from 1978 until 1987 when the division was sold to maintain its focus on pharmaceuticals.
 The division was founded and run by wine writer Gerald Asher.

-NDC Health
+NDCHealth (Relay Health)

-NDC (from the initials of its former identity as National Data Corporation) became NDC-Health Corp in 2001.
+NDC (from the initials of its former identity as National Data Corporation) became NDC-Health Corp in 2001 following the spin-off of its payments division, Global Payments, in 2000.
+NDCHealth was acquired by McKesson in 2007 through the purchase of Per-Se Technologies at which time it began doing business as RelayHealth in 2007.

-National Data Corporation

-National Data Corporation was a time-sharing company that began in 1967 and subsequently absorbed competitor Rapidata.
-Rapidata held on, and became part of National Data Corporation.
-It was still of sufficient interest in 1982 to be the focus of "A User's Guide to Statistics Programs: The Rapidata Timesharing System".
-Even as revenue fell by 66% and National Data subsequently developed its own problems, attempts were made to keep this timesharing business going.

-Rapidata was listed in The AUERBACH Guide to Time Sharing in 1973.